AmrSheta22/AutoGrader/README.md

 ### Handwriting Recognition Phases
 1. **Data Collection**:
-   - We collect data from IAM Handwriting Database 3.0 dataset to ensure comprehensive training.
+   - We collected data from IAM Handwriting Database 3.0 dataset to ensure comprehensive training.
    - For testing we used two datasets which are: Egyptian Handwriting Dataset (EHD), and CVL Database.
 2. **Image Pre-Processing**:
    - **Image Binarization**: Converts grayscale images to binary, enhancing feature extraction.